Chuck E. Cheese: History

+Pizza Time Theatre

-Chuck E. Cheese's Pizza Time Theatre was founded by Atari founder Nolan Bushnell, who sought to expand video-game arcades beyond adult locations like pool halls to family friendly venues.
-His experience in the amusement park industry, and his fondness for Disneyland's Country Bear Jamboree, influenced his concept for Pizza Time Theatre.
+Chuck E. Cheese's Pizza Time Theatre was founded by Atari founder Nolan Bushnell, who sought to expand video-game arcades beyond adult locations like pool halls to family-friendly venues.
+His experience in the amusement park industry, and his fondness for the Enchanted Tiki Room and the Country Bear Jamboree at Disneyland, influenced his concept for Pizza Time Theatre.
 He has said, "It was my pet project ...
 I chose pizza because of the wait time and the build schedule—very few components, and not too many ways to screw it up."

 Prior to founding Atari, Bushnell would drive around the Bay Area with Atari co-founder Ted Dabney looking at different pizza parlors and restaurants to brainstorm concepts.
 "Chuck E. Cheese was always his (Nolan's) passion project, even before Atari was a thing," said Dabney.
 "He wanted to start a business of family-friendly restaurants with amusement park midway games.
 I think initially it made no fiscal sense, so he shelved it for a while, but then when Atari took off, he had the means to pursue it, plus a built-in distribution model for Atari's new releases."

 When his first animatronic show was being assembled, Bushnell learned the costume he had bought for his main character, a coyote, was actually a rat, prompting him to suggest changing the name from "Coyote Pizza" to "Rick Rat's Pizza".
 His marketing team believed this name would not be appealing to customers and proposed "Chuck E. Cheese" instead.
 The company adopted the rat as their mascot.

-The first Chuck E. Cheese's Pizza Time Theater opened in San Jose, California, in 1977.
-In 1978, when Atari's then-corporate parent Warner Communications refused to open additional locations, Bushnell purchased the rights to the concept and characters from Warner for $500,000.
+The first Chuck E. Cheese's Pizza Time Theatre opened in San Jose, California, in 1977.
+In 1978, when Atari's then-corporate parent, Warner Communications refused to open additional locations, Bushnell purchased the rights to the concept and characters from Warner for $500,000.
 Gene Landrum then resigned from Atari and was made the restaurants' president and chief operating officer.
-By the end of December 1979, there were seven PTT locations, 6 in California and 1 in Nevada (Sparks).
-Its animatronics were produced fully in-house by PTT employees.
+By the end of December 1979, there were seven PTT locations, six in California and one in Nevada (Sparks).
+Its "Cyberamics" animatronics were produced fully in-house by PTT employees.